 Valentina Eigner is in charge of WeBuildEurope’s legal affairs.
 She has studied law at the University of Vienna and at Sciences Po Paris.
 After an internship at the Austrian Embassy in Moscow she is currently pursuing her doctoral studies specialising in European business law.
 She speaks German, English, French and Russian.

 Maria Rodriguez Schaap is our Content Editor and Partnership Officer.
 She is responsible for the coherence and academic quality of our publications, as well as for the development of WBE research- and marketing-partnerships with universities and organisations.
-Maria is in the second year of her Master’s in International Security at Sciences Po Paris, specialising in Global Risk and the Middle East.
+Maria graduated from her Master’s in International Security at Sciences Po Paris, specialising in Global Risk and the Middle East.
 She previously studied International Politics at the University of London and is especially interested in the EU and the Middle East.
 She has interned with AIESEC in New Delhi, Plan International in London, and the UN Women security department at United Nations Headquarters in New York.
+She is currently interning at UNHCR in Geneva.
 Maria speaks Dutch, English, Spanish, French and German, and is learning Arabic.

 Robert Lackner is a postdoctoral researcher at the Austrian Center for Intelligence, Propaganda and Security Studies (ACIPSS) of the University of Graz.
 Before joining ACIPSS, he worked for UNODC, the European Commission and an international consulting firm in Vienna and studied History, German and English as well as American Studies at the University of Graz and at Sciences Po Paris.
 Robert has carried out several projects in the fields of terrorism, resistance and exile studies, and cultural history.
 He has conducted research in Great Britain, Israel and the United States.

-Kareem Ashour is leading WBE projects on Euro-Mediterranean partnership.
-He is currently investigating the Euro-Mediterranean cooperation towards a common response to the security challenge in the Southern Mediterranean.
-Kareem is Assistant Lecturer in Political Science and Public Policy at the Future University in Egypt (FUE) and the American University in Cairo (AUC).
+Kareem Ashour is Assistant Lecturer in Political Science and Public Policy at the Future University in Egypt (FUE) and the American University in Cairo (AUC).
 He holds a Master’s degree in Global Affairs from AUC and BA in Political Science with a minor in Public Administration from FUE and studied at Sciences Po as part of his graduate studies.
 He is particularly interested in research related to diplomacy, comparative politics, security studies, and international political economy with a focus on the Euro-Mediterranean region.
 In the aftermath of the 2011 Egyptian revolution, Ashour was involved in the ToT of the Democracy Schools at the Danish-Egyptian Dialogue Institute, and was election monitor in the Egyptian Parliamentary and Presidential elections in 2012.
 As part of his internships, he prepared reports directly to the Secretary-General of the Arab League in addition to doing research to Al-Ahram Center for Political & Strategic Studies.
 Kareem speaks Arabic, English, Italian, and French.